 - StopBar – time-based stop loss that automatically closes trades after a certain number of bars, regardless of other conditions (0 = off).

-- StopHour – time-based stop loss that automatically closes trades at a specified hour, regardless of other conditions (>23 = off).
+- StopHour – time-based stop loss that automatically closes trades at a specified hour, regardless of other conditions (disabled if >23).
+It allows you to limit the maximum position holding time.

 - FridayStopHour – hour to close trades on Friday (-1 = off).